rakeshallampally657/Collision-Prediction-Based-On-Semantic-Relations/README.md

 In this thesis, a model developed to predict collision based on the predicted trajectory.
 It aims to predict the trajectory of multiple objects in the scene and detect the collision.
-For this purpose, in the SUMO driving behaviour of the ego vehicle and object vehicles are generated.
+For this purpose, in the SUMO simulation software driving behaviour of the ego vehicle and object vehicles are generated.
 The training and testing scenes generated, in addition to that collisions are incorporated in the scenes.
 After that, data pre-processed in the form of a semantic entity-relationship model.
 Subsequently, that data fed to various neural network models such as Recursive forecast LSTM and